kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

 * `alpha`: performs an alphanumerical sort instead of a numeric one
 * `by`: instead of sorting by values directly, sorts by values contained in external keys, using a pattern completed by values of the list/set/sorted set to sort
-* `direction`: sorted in ascendant or descendant order
+* `direction`: sort in ascendant or descendant order
 * `get`: instead of returning the sorted values directly, returns the values contained in external keys, using patterns completed by the sorted values
 * `limit`: limits the result set to `count` elements starting from the `offset` position in the sorted result set
 * `store`: instead of returning the result set, stores it in a list at `destination` key